MrSnifo/twitch.py/.github/CONTRIBUTING.md

 ### Code Licensing

-By contributing to Twitchify, you agree that your code will be licensed under the [MIT License](LICENSE).
+By contributing to twitch.py, you agree that your code will be licensed under the [MIT License](https://github.com/MrSnifo/twitch.py/blob/main/LICENSE).

 ### Respect Each Other